null

 Measuring Tips: Corner Window

-Simply provide us with the wall measurements, and we will calculate the actual size of the rod based on your desired clearance.
+Simply provide us with the wall and corner measurements, and we will calculate the actual size of the rod based on your desired clearance.

-We will need to know your desired clearance, as well as these 3 wall measurements:
+We will need to know your desired clearance, as well as these 3 measurements:

 1. Wall 1 Length